DavidDTessier/gcp-certifications/Security Engineer/Network Security.md

 * `--network`:
   * The network where the rule will be created.
 If omitted, the rule will be created in the default network.
 If you don't have a default network or want to create the rule in a specific network, you must use this field.
 * `--priority`:
   * A numerical value that indicates the priority for the rule.
 The lower the number, the higher the priority.
+A rule with a priority of 1 is evaluated first.
+Priorities must be unique for each rule.
+A good practice is to give rules priority numbers that allow later insertion (such as 100, 200, 300).
 * `--direction`:
   * The direction of traffic, either ingress or egress.
 * `--action`: